lapps/lapps.github.io/Documentation.md

 - service-manager.xml needs to be edited

+Last steps:

+- test last one step install script from Keith on JetStream
+- script needs to be tuned a bit
+- including RHEL flavours

 ### Creating and adding services

 How to create services - wrapping, discriminators, LIF, WSEV, deploying, registering